 The North Face Thermoball Traction Bootie

 Have cold feet?
-With the Thermoball Traction Bootie, the experts at the North Face created a soft, moldable slip-on bootie that’s ultrawarm and has a covert-but-durable sole that’s perfect for those small excursions outside of the house.
+With the Thermoball Traction Bootie, the experts at the North Face created a soft, moldable slip-on bootie that’s ultrawarm and has a covert-but-durable sole that’s perfect for padding around the house, and even those small excursions outside of the house.
 They’re a style that I can only dub half high-fashion, half trash bag—and they’re all the more lovable for it.
 Plus, these booties are made from recycled PET ripstop nylon and recycled rubber.
 Oh, and they’re water-resistant.
 Pretty sweet, eh?

 Living at the intersection of a refined loafer and comfy slipper is the Minnetonka Moccasin.
 Beloved as a classic and made of soft suede leather, this moccasin is adaptable—ready to be slipped on as you kick back and lounge all day or go out for a quick neighborhood spin.
 The padded insole melts into your feet, and the leather never uncomfortably rubs or chafes—so the break-in period is painless.
 And if you’re looking for a beefier option that can handle everyday wear outdoors, Minnetonka has released the Kilty Plus for women, which has deeply lugged rubber soles, a cushy midsole, and water-resistant leather.